HOME | DOING AWAY WITH THE "ISSUE" | THE SERIES/VOLUMES INDEX | EXHIBITIONS | ABOUT US | CONTACT US

 But why is the work on our list?―you ask.
 Well, as we've been wont to advertise our utilitarian approach to art appreciation, we'll tell you how this one fits into that standard.
 First, it's obviously a work that―once hung on a wall―would seek to solicit a viewer's recollection of that month and year when everything that this imagery seeks to represent occurred.
-And, boy, has the imagery succeeded in getting it smack down in the middle of things: the social distancing trope, the surgical masks as symbol of defense and caring, the lines as stand-ins for discipline and a slowed time.
+And, boy, has the imagery succeeded in getting it smack down in the middle of things: the social distancing trope on safety, the surgical masks as symbol of defense and caring, the lines as stand-ins for discipline and a slowed time.
 Whether you see that combo as simple or complex, it focuses on just those select experiential elements within that historical moment that, come to think of it, also happen to be basic to art making: space, lines, and the contexts they end up alluding to.

 From this simple pattern work you can, and we suspect will, add your own stories to enrich the mathematical piece's subject and theme, thereby backing up that evolution that the piece's title seems to be pointing at.
 That evolution created indeed a new privacy-leaning profile for social behavior, even a new social presentation of our selfie-addicted individualities.
 How long that evolved classicist state will stay remains uncertain.

 One of Sky Group's No Spoilers campaign billboards.
 (Photo by Darwin Social Noise / Sky Group)